 - 4.1 All drivers, competitors and officials participating in the Championship must hold a FIA Super Licence.
-Applications for Super Licences must be made annually to the FIA through the applicant's ASN. - 4.2 In accordance with Articles 31.
-5 and 38.3, the stewards may impose penalty points on a driver's Super Licence.
-If a driver accrues 12 penalty points his licence will be suspended for the following Event, following which 12 points will be removed from the licence. - Penalty points will remain on a driver's Super Licence for a period of 12 months after which they will be respectively removed on the 12 month anniversary of their imposition.
+Applications for Super Licences must be made annually to the FIA through the applicant's ASN. - 4.2 With the exception of a reprimand or fine, when a penalty is applied under the International Sporting Code or Article 38.3 the stewards may impose penalty points on a driver's Super Licence.
+If a driver accrues 12 penalty points his licence will be suspended for the following Event, following which 12 points will be removed from the licence.

+Penalty points will remain on a driver's Super Licence for a period of 12 months after which they will be respectively removed on the 12 month anniversary of their imposition.